lynnliu030/berkeley-os-prelim/security/keberos.md

 1. Mutual Trust via Third Party: The AS and TGS act as trusted third parties.
 The mutual trust between a user and a service is established indirectly via trust in these servers.

 2. Scalability: Because users don't interact directly with service servers for authentication (but go through TGS instead), the system is more scalable.
 Each service doesn’t need to implement its authentication logic; it just needs to be able to decrypt a message from the TGS.

-## Simplified descriptions
-Key Components:
-KDC (Key Distribution Center): A trusted server that handles authentication.

-Authentication Server (AS): Confirms who users are.
-Ticket Granting Server (TGS): Gives tickets for accessing services.
-Client: A user who wants to access a service.

-Service: What the client wants to use, like a database or a file server.

-Simplified Protocol Steps:
-Initial Authentication:

-Client sends a login request to AS in the KDC.
-AS checks the client's identity and sends back two encrypted messages (M1 and M2).
-Request for Service Ticket:

-Client uses their password to decrypt M1, gets a special key (TGS session key).
-Client then sends a new request to TGS with M2 (Ticket Granting Ticket), the desired service's ID, and another message (M4).
-TGS validates the request and sends back two new encrypted messages (M5 and M6).
-Accessing the Service:

-Client decrypts M5 to get another special key (Service Session Key).
-Client sends M6 (the Service Ticket) and a new message (M7) to the service.
-Service decrypts M6 and M7 and, if everything checks out, allows access.
-Verification:

-Service sends a final message (M8) back to the client to confirm successful authentication.
-Why It Works:
-Mutual Trust via Third Party: The client and the services both trust the KDC (AS & TGS).
-They never need to trust each other directly.

-Scalability: Since all services rely on TGS for authentication, it's easier to scale.
-New services can easily be added without having to design a new authentication scheme for each.

-Security: Each step involves encryption and time-stamping, making it tough for unauthorized users to gain access or replay old messages.

-Diagram:
-Client ----> AS: Initial request
-AS ----> Client: M1 and M2
-Client ----> TGS: M2, M3, and M4
-TGS ----> Client: M5 and M6
-Client ----> Service: M6 and M7
-Service ----> Client: M8